14 Fascinating Connecticut Small Business Statistics

 Here are some statistics on small businesses in the state of Connecticut:

-• The state's labor force has been growing on an annual basis, but so has the unemployment rate, which now stands at 5.7%.
+• Connecticut’s unemployment rate was 3.8% in July 2025 (seasonally adjusted).
 Small businesses have taken advantage of this trend through the selective hiring of highly qualified individuals due to competition for vacant positions.

 • Self-employed individuals running their own incorporated businesses have an average median income of $60,584.
 Those with unincorporated businesses have a median income of $31,786.